INTRODUCTION

 Indigo making in the West Indies

 You can see the slave workers putting the indigo plant into the settler vat on the left.
 Another worker is churning the liquid with a mechanical churner in a vat (second from right).
 Two workers are carrying the indigo pulp hung up in bags to be dried.
-In the foreground two others are mixing the indigo pulp to be put into moulds.
-The planter is at the centre of the picture standing on the high ground supervising the slave workers.
+In the foreground, two others are mixing the indigo pulp to be put into moulds.
+The planter is at the center of the picture standing on the high ground supervising the slave workers.